Updated March 15, 2023

-Now we know What Big Data vs Machine Learning are, but to decide which one to use at which place we need to see the difference between both.
+Now we know what Big Data vs Machine Learning is, but to decide which one to use at which place we need to see the difference between both.

-Head to Head Comparison between Big Data vs Machine Learning
+Head to Head Comparison between Big Data and Machine Learning

-Key Differences between Big Data vs Machine Learning
+Key Differences Between Big Data and Machine Learning

 Both data mining and machine learning are rooted in data science.
 They often intersect or are confused with each other.
 They superimpose each other’s activities and the relationship is best described as mutualistic.
 It is impossible to see a future with just one of them.
 But there are still some unique identities that separate them in terms of definition and application.
 Here’s a look at some of the differences between big data and machine learning and how they can be used.